How to rank a new affiliate site easily and fast in Google is a thing of the past.

 And I know Lisa got one because I saw her reply.

-d) Testimonials and contributors pages
+d) Testimonials and Contributors Pages

 All bloggers, but especially freelance writers like to boast of the awesome work they did and still do.
-And what better way to do that than to have a someone else tell how awesome they are?
+And what better way to do that than to have someone else tell you how awesome they are?

 And Vishawajeet Kumar also has a testimonial page, even though he’s not a freelance writer.
 However, Vishwajeet is an expert blogger, and he knows that when his tribe sees that other famous bloggers praise him, they will trust him and his advice more.

-e) Contributor pages
+e) Contributor Pages

 Sometimes, when you guest post on a website, that person will have a ” site contributors” page.